stephomi/nomadsculpt.com/manual/docs/stroke.md

 It can be useful if you want to paint part of a thin geometry without impacting the other side.
 It also works for sculpting but you might experience some artifacts.

+### Face Group
+This option will limit the brush to the current face group.
+* Auto will filter when face groups are set to be visible from the [Lighting](lighting) menu, and be disabled when they are turned off.
+* On will always filter regardless if the face groups are visible or hidden.
+* Off will never filter regardless if the face groups are visible or hidden.

 ### Allow dynamic topology
 This option is only available if your mesh is in [Dynamic Topology](topology.md#dynamic-topology) mode.
 You can disable or enable the refinement for a specific tool.